slainless/vite-plugin-golang-wasm/README.md

 #### goBinaryPath, wasmExecPath

-By default, `goBinaryPath` and `wasmExecPath` will be resolved relative to `process.env.GOROOT` when not set, but will throw error when `GOROOT` is also not set. `GOROOT` needs to be added into OS's environment variables or set locally before running script, for example `GOROOT=/usr/bin/go vite dev`.
-OR, both these options can be provided to allow direct or custom go binary or `wasm_exec.js` resolving and remove dependency on env vars.
+By default, `goBinaryPath` and `wasmExecPath` will be resolved relative to `process.env.GOROOT` if either of these options are not defined.
+But an error will be thrown when `GOROOT` is also not set. `GOROOT` needs to be added into OS's environment variables or set locally before running any script, for example `GOROOT=/usr/bin/go vite dev`.
+Alternatively, both these options can be provided to allow direct or custom `go` binary or `wasm_exec.js` resolving.

 For example, `tinygo` and it's `wasm_exec.js` can be used in place of normal `go` binary: